USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch11_ISAM.md

 make isam=TRUE
 ```

-Note, you may want to 'make clean' first, if your scripts were configured to automatically compile the model.
+Note, you may need to 'make clean' first, to remove any object files created without the isam pre-processor flag.

 ## 11.3 Run Instructions